mz2835/Patronus/README.md

-# Meow-Meow---ELEN6883-project
-Yihan Zhu yz4152
+#  ELEN6883 course project: Meow-Meow
-Mengdie Zhang mz2835
-Youhan Li yl4840
+Created by Yihan Zhu - yz4152, Mengdie Zhang - mz2835 and Youhan Li - yl4840

 ## steps for deployment and use